Oﬀering a world-class education founded on an elaborated National Curriculum for England (NCFE)

 The National Curriculum for England

 In Foundation Stage 1 and 2 students follow the Early Years Foundation Stage program.
-In year 1 To 9, students progress through the National Curriculum for England levels.
+In year 1 To 9, students progress through the National Curriculum for England.
 Years 10 and 11 study IGCSE subjects, years 12 and 13 AS and A level subjects.
 All examinations are sat with Cambridge International Examination Board except Maths AS & A level which is Edexcel.
-Both these awards are recognized worldwide.
+We also offer BTEC Nationals Level 3 Diploma from PEARSON (Equivalent in standards to A levels) in Business, IT and Applied sciences.
+BTECs are reported as a Pass (P), Merit (M), Distinction (D) or Distinction* (D*).
+All these awards are recognized worldwide.
 The Winchester School students move on to higher education across the world, many to prestigious universities.